calistasalsabila/Programming-Language/Python/material/12_Generator.md

 ---

-### 🏁 Conclusion
+### Conclusion
 Generators are a powerful Python feature that make processing large data easier and more efficient.
-By using `yield`, you can produce data one item at a time without overloading your computer's memory. 🚀
+By using `yield`, you can produce data one item at a time without overloading your computer's memory.

+> 📚 This is part of the Python chapter.